Tie Dye Kit – Best Tie Dye Kits of 2023

 Tulip Soda Ash Kit

 If you really want to stick with the Tulip brand, I recommend going with their soda ash kit.
-It comes with 4 colors (fuchsia, yellow, turquoise, and black) and an extra mixing bottle.
-These are again in addition to the rubber bands and gloves.
+It includes 4 vibrant colors (fuchsia, yellow, turquoise, and black) along with an extra mixing bottle, rubber bands, and gloves.
+This kit is especially handy if you need black dye.

 Professional Tie Dye Kit - Jacquard Procion MX

 If you’re looking to go the professional route, these Procion MX dyes from Jacquard are the way to go – there’s a small one with 4 colors or a large one with 10.
-It’s the same dye as in their prepackaged kits, but you now have the ability to weigh your own dye and mix it yourself.
-If you really want to get into tie dye, these kits are great start with the basic primary colors.
+It’s the same dye as in their prepackaged kits, but now you can weigh your own dye and mix it yourself.
+If you’re really keen on tie dye, these kits are a great way to start with the basic primary colors.

 This is also the kit you want to get for ice dyeing.